 On the more extreme side, if the nerve is severely pinched, it can also cause a sharp pain that aches and also radiates outward from the point of injury.

-You’re more likely to get a pinched nerve if you have bone spurs, rheumatoid arthritis, thyroid disease, or diabetes.
+You’re more likely to get a pinched nerve if you have diabetes, bone spurs, rheumatoid arthritis, or thyroid disease.
 If you’re pregnant, overweight, put on prolonged bed rest, or play intense sports, you’re also more likely to have pinched nerves.

 The good news is that most pinched nerves heal within a few days to a week, with proper care and a lot of rest.
 Read on to learn about the best ways to treat your pinched nerve and get rid of this numbness or pain as soon as possible!

-This may seem like an obvious one, but you should definitely avoid playing any high impact sports if you have any sort of injury that has created a pinched nerve.
+This may seem like an obvious one, but you should definitely avoid playing any high-impact sports if you have any sort of injury that has created a pinched nerve.
 However, many athletes feel entirely defeated if they can’t practice and play their sport – and with good reason!
-High impact sports like rugby, football, hockey, and the like can be incredibly fun and great stress-relievers for players.
-They may feel like they will lose their edge and get out of practice by taking time to rest a pinched nerve, but trying to power through the pain will only make it much worse – and the recovery time much longer.
+High-impact sports like rugby, football, hockey, and the like can be incredibly fun and great stress relievers for players.
+They may feel like they will lose their edge and get out of practice by taking time to rest a pinched nerve, but trying to power through the pain and injury will only make it much worse – and the recovery time much longer.

 Similarly, high-speed exercises can be just as damaging for a pinched nerve as high-intensity ones.
 At high speeds (running, biking, or the like), your chances of injury are much higher, especially if you’re misaligned during the exercise, which you’re likely to be if you have a pinched nerve.
 Stay away from these exercises, and stick to low-speed, low-intensity exercises like walking or gentle stretching while you heal.